-The Board reviews and approves policies for the management of market risks including dealing authorities and limits.
-The Board has delegated the responsibility for ongoing general market risk management to the ALCO.
+The RC reviews and approves policy for market risk management including limits and approved financial instruments.
+The Board has delegated the responsibility for ongoing general market risk management to the Asset and Liability Committee ("ALCO").
 This committee articulates the interest rate view of the Group and decides on future business strategy with respect to interest rates.
 It also reviews and sets funding policy and ensures adherence to risk management objectives.

-The Group has also established clear market risk policies, including limits, reporting lines and control procedures, which are reviewed regularly and approved by the Board.
-Market risk is managed within various limits approved by the Board.
-These limits are determined for each financial instrument and include limits on product volume, gross and net positions, position concentrations, mark to market limits, stop loss limits and risk position limits.
-These limits are reviewed and endorsed by the ALCO and approved by the Board at least annually.
+The Group has also established clear market risk policy, including limits, reporting lines and control procedures, which are reviewed regularly and approved by the RC.
+Market risk is managed within various limits approved by RC.
+These limits are determined for each financial instrument and include limits on product volume, gross and net positions, position concentrations, Value-at-risk ("VaR") limit, Basis Point Value ("BPV") limits, stop loss limits and risk position limits.
+These limits are reviewed and endorsed by the ALCO and approved by the RC at least annually.
 The regular limit monitoring is performed daily and the result is reported to the ALCO members.
-The risk exposures are also reported to the RC at least monthly.
+The risk exposures are also reported to the RC and ALCO regularly.
+The Group adopted the standardized approach for market risk capital calculation.

 The sale of derivatives to customers as risk management products and the subsequent use of derivatives to manage the resulting position is an integral part of the Group's business activities.
 These instruments are also used to manage the Group's own exposures to market risk as part of its asset and liability management process.
-The principal derivative instruments used by the Group are interest rate and foreign exchange rate related contracts, which are primarily over-the-counter derivatives.
-The Group also purchases exchange traded derivatives.
-Most of the Group's derivatives positions have been entered into to meet customer demand and to hedge these and other positions.
+The principal derivative instruments used by the Group are interest rate and foreign exchange contracts, which are primarily over-the-counter derivatives.
+The Group also engages exchange traded derivatives.
+Most of the Group's derivatives positions have been entered into to meet customers' demands and to hedge these and other positions.

-One of the tools used by the Group to monitor and limit market risk exposure is VaR.
-VaR is a technique that estimates the potential losses that could occur on risk positions as a result of movements in market rates and prices over a specified time horizon and to a given level of confidence.
+One of the tools used by the Group to measure, monitor and control market risk exposures is VaR.
+VaR is a risk measure that estimates the potential losses that could occur on risk positions as a result of movements in market rates and prices over a specified time horizon and to a given level of confidence.
 The calculation uses the historical simulation method as the means to estimate the statistical confidence level.

-The VaR technique is only effective for potential loss events which are not correlated.
+The VaR is only effective for potential loss events which are not correlated.
 The Group therefore augments its VaR limits with other positions and sensitivity limit structures.
-Additionally, the Group applies a wide range of sensitivity analysis and stress testing, both on individual portfolios and on the Group's consolidated positions to assess the potential impact on the Group's earnings as a result of extreme movements in market prices.
+Additionally, the Group applies a wide range of sensitivity analysis and stress testing, both on individual portfolios and Group's consolidated positions to assess the potential impact on the Group's earnings as a result of extreme movements in market prices.